 This crazy customer service story goes viral once the woman brings it to a local TV station.
 That’s what forced Amazon to take action.
 Almost three months later Barbara was finally reimbursed.

-The problem was clearly in the missteps of the customer service department.
+The problem was clearly in the missteps of the customer service employees.
 However, checking shipping cost details wouldn’t go amiss.
-Later on, Amazon has even stated that they were investigating this issue so that the future customer experience was improved.
+Later on, Amazon even stated that they were investigating this issue so that the future customer experience was improved.

-From my perspective, this bad customer support story could be avoided by proper customer service training: discussing how to ask the right questions and going beyond some automated processes can pay off.
+From my perspective, this bad customer support story could be avoided by proper customer service training: discussing how to ask the right questions and going beyond some automated customer service process can pay off.

 #3 The chaos of phone support

 Our selection of customer horror stories wouldn’t be complete without one that’s connected to phone customer service.
 Here’s how Comcast, an American telecommunications corporation, has made a mark in handling calls from customers.

 This cable company earned a reputation for nightmarish customer complaints.
 It usually has a busy signal.
-But this is just the tip of an iceberg.
+But this is just the tip of the iceberg.
 One client was left on hold for 3.5 hours while trying to cancel the Comcast service.
-Another cancellation request was rejected by a customer service rep who demanded the reason for cancellation for almost ten minutes.
-These crazy customer stories are the boon for phone support.
+Another cancellation request was rejected by a customer service rep who demanded the reason for the cancellation for almost ten minutes.
+These crazy customer stories are a boon for phone support.

 #4 The unexpected rage